 Excess Food Intake

-If a bird eats to excess, and its stomach can’t process all the food, it may be expelled.
+If a parrot eats to excess, and the stomach can’t process all the food, it may be expelled.

-Parrots don’t always know when to stop eating, especially if they don’t have a reliable and consistent feeding schedule.
+Parrots don’t always know when to stop eating, especially if they lack a reliable and consistent feeding schedule.
 If a parrot is fed inconsistently, it may overeat in a single sitting.

 Over-Active After Eating

-It takes a parrot 60-90 minutes to digest food.
-If a bird is active shortly after eating, especially in the morning, it may experience gastrointestinal distress and bring up the meal it has just consumed.
+It takes parrots 60 to 90 minutes to digest food.
+If a parrot is active shortly after eating, especially in the morning, it may experience gastrointestinal distress and bring up its meal.

 Dietary Change

 A sudden change of diet can unsettle a parrot’s digestive system.
-If you’re making wholesale changes to a bird’s diet on medical or lifestyle grounds, gradually transition it to a new diet.
+If you’re making wholesale dietary changes on medical or lifestyle grounds, gradually transition to a new meal plan.

-Start by offering the bird a meal of 90% familiar foods and 10% new forms.
-Over several weeks, steadily reverse these ratios so the parrot eats more and more of the new food.
+Start by offering the parrot a meal of 90% familiar and 10% new foods.
+Over several weeks, steadily reverse these ratios so the parrot eats more of the new food.

 Environmental Stress

 Ensure the parrot is comfortable in its living environment during and after eating.
-Examples of environmental stressors that can lead to vomiting include the following:
+Examples of environmental stressors that can lead to vomiting include:

-- Consistent exposure to temperatures above 95OF, which can cause heatstroke.
+- Consistent exposure to temperatures above 95°F, which can cause heatstroke.

 - Excessive humidity (above 80%) slows digestion.

-- Loud noises or other sounds that startle the parrot.
+- Loud noises or sounds that startle parrots.

-The more relaxed a parrot feels, the likelier it is to eat and digest its food.
+The more relaxed a parrot feels, the likelier it is to eat and digest food.

 Digestive Blockage

-Even if the bird has no object trapped in the crop or digestive tract, swallowing string fibers or wooden splinters can lead to irritation and inflammation.
+A parrot may have swallowed something it can’t digest.
+Even if it has no object trapped in the crop or digestive tract, swallowing string fibers or wooden splinters can cause irritation and inflammation.

 Parrots can develop salivary stones in the crop.
 These initially cause no harm or irritation but will attract mucus.
-Over time this mucus hardens and forms a hard stone that blocks digestion.
+Over time, the mucus hardens and forms a hard stone that compromises digestion.

-Obstructions in a parrot’s crop or digestive tract must be removed.
+Obstructions in the crop or digestive tract must be removed.

-A vet will attempt to dissolve obstacles so they can be passed as waste, remove them via the throat following an endoscopy, or in extreme cases, perform surgery.
+A vet will attempt to dissolve anything lodged so it can be passed as waste.
+If this is unsuccessful, they’ll remove them via the throat following an endoscopy or perform surgery.

 Bacteria

-Once bacteria enter the digestive tract, they’ll spread.
+Once bacterial microbes enter the digestive tract, they spread.
 A parrot may also start vomiting mucus due to inflammation of the mucus membranes in the crop.

 A parrot will need vet-prescribed antibiotics to clear up a bacterial infection.